How to Prepare Your Newborn for their First Photography Session

 After Your Delivery

-Schedule the Date Call or text me as soon as you reasonably can.
-Having a newborn places many new demands on your schedule, however it is important to understand that your baby will change daily during the first few weeks of life.
+Big moment!
+There will certainly be a lot going on at this time.
+Call or text as soon as you reasonably can.
+Having a newborn places many new demands on your schedule, and your baby will change daily during the first few weeks of life.
 This is why it is so important to schedule your appointment as soon as possible.

-After 10 days, babies begin to become more aware and enjoy stretching out, making it more difficult to get certain poses.
-After 14 days, it is very difficult to get babies into the deep sleep necessary to get some of the more signature poses and this is the time when colic can set in, making for a very fussy baby.
+After 14 days, it can be difficult to get babies into the deep sleep necessary to get some of the more signature poses and this is the time when colic can set in, making for a very fussy baby.

-This is why it is imperative to have your baby photographed as soon a possible.
-Not only will the session be shorter, you will be able to select from many more beautiful poses.
+This is why it is important to have your baby photographed as soon a possible.
+Not only will the session be easier, you will be able to select from many more beautiful poses.

 Ideally, the baby should be sleeping while being photographed in order to allow me the opportunity to create beautiful poses.
 Having a sleeping baby also means that he or she won’t be crying during the session.
 Try to keep track of your new baby’s sleep/wake schedule and try to schedule your session for a sleep cycle.